Hate is such a strong emotion. To forget someone you hate requires letting go of certain negative thoughts and feelings.

 Honestly looking inward is a great first step, taking responsibility for any part of the situation you caused can ease the sting of hatred pretty quickly.
 If that doesn’t do the trick, I suggest the following process.

-First, identify the origin of your negative feelings towards the person.
+Identify the origin of your negative feelings towards the person

 Have they harmed you or someone you love?
 Do they have something you want?
 Do they embody a characteristic you find distasteful?
 It is important to dig deep and be honest with yourself about this.
 You don’t have to share it with anyone and you will get past it more quickly if you dig deep and uncover the real reason.